jeffgbutler/practical-functional-java/docs/xmlRendererExercise.md

    - Making this method work will require several supporting methods.
 We suggest the following supporting methods:
       - Create a method `Stream<String> renderOpen(XmlElement)` that returns a stream consisting of a single String - the rendered XML open tag.
 This method is very similar to the `renderElementWithoutChildren` method with the difference that it does not return a closed tag
       - Create a method `Stream<String> renderClose(XmlElement)` that returns a stream consisting of a single String - the rendered XML close tag.
 This is simple string concatenation.
       - Create a method `Stream<String> renderChild(VisitableElement element)` that renders an element.
-This element should call the `accept` method on the `element` and pass `this`.
+This method should call the `accept` method on the `element` and pass `this`.
 This is essentially a recursive call into the same visitor.
       - Create a method `String indent(String s)` that returns the input String with two spaces appended at the beginning (simple string concatenation)
       - Create a method `Stream<String> renderChildren(XmlElement)` that renders each child element of the  `XmlElement` and indents the results.
 Hints: This method should have method references to the `renderChild` and `indent` methods created earlier.
 Also remember that `Stream.flatMap` will turn a stream of streams into a flattened stream.
    - Finally, complete the `renderElementWithChidren` by `Stream<String>` that adds the Open tag, rendered children, and the close tag.
 Hints: again, this is a place for `flatMap` and also remember that `Function.identity()` is a function that returns whatever is input into the function.